This post may contain affiliate links, from which we earn an income.

 We had planned to clean the van, do a big shop and some washing.
 The aire was the perfect place; it would only take us 40 minutes to get to the airport the next morning and we were looking forward to a chilled evening with a bottle of wine.
 Of course, it was also the perfect place for a motorhome mishap to occur…

-Of course, we got there with 5 minutes to spare and then had to negotiate the road works to get into the car park; in the end we just drove up a one-way street with me yelling “that way, that way” like a mad harpy as the sat nav gave the opposite instructions.
+Of course, we got there with five minutes to spare and then had to negotiate super-helpful road works to get into the car park.
+In the end we just drove up a one-way street with me yelling “that way, that way” like a mad harpy as the sat nav gave the opposite instructions.
 Not stressful at all.

 Two bright orange acro-props purchased and fitted, we drove off to the the local Carrefour to spend vast quantities of money on cheese and nectarines before heading serenely to the airport to collect the daughter.

 I am glad to say that a year later, we are no longer driving around with acro-props but wait, there are more lessons to be learned here.
 I’m not quite sure what lessons we have already learned but onwards….

 After the holiday, we dropped our daughter off at Bordeaux airport and hot-footed it to the motorhome dealership there.

 “Can you fix this?” we asked.